Kate calls for ‘action at every level’ to rebalance society’s social skills

 The Princess of Wales has called for “action at every level” to help to rebalance and restore society’s social and emotional skills as her early childhood foundation released new research on the issue.

-In a keynote speech at a symposium convened by Kate to discuss the findings, the future Queen said the skills were the “human wiring we need”.
+In a keynote speech at a symposium convened by Kate to discuss the findings, the future Queen said the skills are the “human wiring we need”.

-Speaking at London’s Design Museum, which hosted the event, Kate said: “Nurturing skills that enable us to know ourselves, manage our emotions, focus our thoughts, communicate with others, foster positive relationships, and explore the world are just as valuable to our long-term success as reading, writing or arithmetic.
+Speaking at London’s Design Museum, which hosted the event, the princess said: “Nurturing skills that enable us to know ourselves, manage our emotions, focus our thoughts, communicate with others, foster positive relationships, and explore the world are just as valuable to our long-term success as reading, writing or arithmetic.

 “These skills are the bedrock, not only for helping children to thrive, but also for restoring, protecting and investing in humankind.